|Get Atlanta BeltLine updates right in your inbox!|

 Etiquette on the Atlanta BeltLine is a Team Effort!

-The Atlanta BeltLine averages more than one million users annually (on par with the Georgia Aquarium and World of Coca-Cola) and we are thrilled with the new sense of community that you all bring to it!
+The Atlanta BeltLine averages approximately two million users annually and we are thrilled with the sense of community that you all bring to it!
 This is a cultural shift that is transforming Atlanta – reconnecting neighborhoods, amenities, and job centers – and we want to ensure that everyone helps foster a courteous, safe, and clean experience.

 So what are the rules of etiquette?
 Watch this video and review the courtesy basics below!
 Special thanks to Dad’s Garage, Madison James, and the Path Force Unit for participating in the video.